 Unpasteurised Apple Cider Vinegar

 Unpasteurised apple cider vinegar hasn’t gone through a pasteurisation stage meaning it has not been heated a high temperature and then quickly cooled .
 While pasteurisation can help keep the product fresh for longer .
-The heating process can kill any good bacteria - ridding the apple cider vinegar of any potential health benefits .
+The heating process can kill any good bacteria .
 This makes unpasteurised ACV a popular choice for those seeking maximum effectiveness.
 Most likely, if ACV is unpasteurised it also comes with ‘the mother’.

 Organic Apple Cider Vinegar